 The scales are very imbalanced.
 We need to even them out.
 That means raising women up.

-I am a strong believer in being open minded and giving weight to all viable theories and sources of information.
+I am a strong believer in being open-minded and giving weight to all viable theories and sources of information.
 I acknowledge the few areas that men are the victims of their own patriarchal systems, but this doesn’t supersede the grossly disproportionate number of ways in which men are advantageous over women in every other single aspect of our lives.
-The reality is, Everyone will benefit from women reaching their full potential and experiencing the feeling of true equality.
+The reality is, everyone will benefit from having women reach their full potential and from finally getting to experience true equality.